China's plastic recyclers go abroad as import ban bites

 The Chinese ban disrupted a global supply chain that saw more than 7 million tonnes of scrap plastic, mainly from Europe and the United States, delivered into Chinese ports every year.

 As that supply dries up for Chinese recyclers, they have created 4 million tonnes of new capacity outside China in operations that can receive imports from countries like the United States and the United Kingdom, said Wang Wang, CSPA's chairman.
-But it is not yet enough to offset a supply shortfall of about 6-8 million tonnes of recycled plastic.
+But it is not yet enough to offset a supply shortfall of about 6 million to 8 million tonnes of recycled plastic.

 "As far as our companies are concerned, they just don't have enough raw materials," Wang said.